Maksim2498/poms/README.md

 ## Installation

-To install everything follow steps described below depending on your operating system.
+To install everything follow the steps listed below depending on your operating system.

 __Windows__: